opencobra/cobratoolbox/.github/CONTRIBUTING.md

 ### Reporting an issue or enhancement

-This section guides you through submitting an issue for The COBRAToolbox.
+This section guides you through submitting an issue for The COBRA Toolbox.
 You may use a [template](https://github.com/opencobra/cobratoolbox/blob/documentation/.github/ISSUE_TEMPLATE.md) for submitting an issue or enhancement.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and fix it.

-* **Pull the latest version of The COBRAToolbox** You might be able to find the cause of the problem yourself.
-Most importantly, check if you can reproduce the problem with the latest version, if the problem happens when you run your script/function using the COBRAToolbox with a different version of `MATLAB` or when using a different computer :computer: or different operating system (such as `Linux`, `Windows`, or `macOS`).
+* **Pull the latest version of The COBRA Toolbox** You might be able to find the cause of the problem yourself.
+Most importantly, check if you can reproduce the problem with the latest version, if the problem happens when you run your script/function using the COBRA Toolbox with a different version of `MATLAB` or when using a different computer :computer: or different operating system (such as `Linux`, `Windows`, or `macOS`).
 * **Check the list of currently reported issues [here](https://github.com/opencobra/cobratoolbox/issues)**.
 If you happen to find a related issue, please use that thread or refer in your new issue to an already existing one.
-* **Check The COBRAToolbox Forum on Google [here](https://groups.google.com/forum/#!forum/cobra-toolbox)** Has your question already been asked, or has your problem already been reported.
+* **Check The COBRA Toolbox Forum on Google [here](https://groups.google.com/forum/#!forum/cobra-toolbox)** Has your question already been asked, or has your problem already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.

 After you've determined that you discovered a bug and need to open a new issue, you may want to follow these guidelines in order to have your issue resolved quickly.
 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
-* **Provide information when you last updated The COBRAToolbox or which tagged version you are using**.
+* **Provide information when you last updated The COBRA Toolbox or which tagged version you are using**.
 It is important to know which version you are using in order to reproduce the error.
 * **Describe the exact steps which reproduce the problem and that describe the proposed enhancement** in as many details as possible.
-For example, start by explaining how you started and initialized The COBRAToolbox.
+For example, start by explaining how you started and initialized The COBRA Toolbox.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why**